Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 No. Qigong is about practice, not belief.
 You don’t need to subscribe to any tradition.
 It meets you where you are – no dogma, no pressure.

-My energy work training also includes Reiki 1 & 2 and a two-year Spiritual Healing training at the Harry Edwards Foundation.
+My energy work training started over 20 years ago when I completed Reiki 1 and 2 and followed this up with a two-year Healing Diploma at the Harry Edwards Healing Foundation in Surrey.

 I also bring lived experience.
 This is a practice I return to daily and teaching what I know works, especially for busy ‘women of a certain age’- like me 😊